 Do you provide after care for day campers?

-Yes, we understand that you may not be able to pick up at 2:30 if you're a working parent.
-After care is available for a small fee of $7.00 per hour.
+Yes, we understand that you may not be able to pick up on time if you're a working parent.
+After care is available for a small fee of $10.00 per hour.
 Let us know if you will need this service.
 The girls in after care will help our counselors during the afternoon feeding (3-4 p.m.) and then retire to the bunkhouse to watch a movie.
 Please provide a drink and a snack for this "movie time" from 4 to 6 p.m.

 Are cellular phones or parent/guardian visits allowed?